ursa-mikail/ciphers/xts_size_limitation_calculus.md

 ## 2⁻⁸⁸ threshold

-The 2⁻⁸⁸ threshold was the design target probability that the XTS designers used to define a safe maximum data-unit size (2²⁰ blocks = 16 MiB).
+The 2⁻⁸⁸ threshold (2⁻⁸⁸ was chosen as the safety threshold in AES-XTS (IEEE P1619 / NIST SP 800-38E)) was the design target probability that the XTS designers used to define a safe maximum data-unit size (2²⁰ blocks = 16 MiB).

 It ensures each sector’s internal structure contributes no more than a 2⁻⁸⁸ degradation to AES-128’s overall 128-bit security.